History:

 This neighbourhood is the namesake of Historic Fort York, which has stood at the foot of Toronto near the shoreline of Lake Ontario since 1793.
 The War of 1812, featured the Battle of York in 1813, which saw Fort York destroyed by the Americans.
 It was rebuilt in 1814.
 Today, Fort York is a designated National Historic Site.

 In the 1850s the railway began operating just north of Fort York, bringing a plethora of industry to the area.
 Fort York would carry on in relative obscurity from the citizens of Toronto, however, it continued to be used as a military establishment right up until 1934 when it opened as a historic museum.
 Fort York was under siege once again in 1943, this time by short-sighted city planners who unceremoniously proposed demolishing it to make way for the Gardiner Expressway.
 Fortunately, community groups came to the defence of the fort, and the expressway was ultimately re-routed to the south.
-In a twist of fate, it is the Gardiner Expressway that now faces an uncertain future —many would like to see it demolished as part of the plan to revitalize Toronto’s waterfront while Historic Fort York is now a protected national historic site.
+In a twist of fate, it is the Gardiner Expressway that now faces an uncertain future as many would like to see it demolished while Historic Fort York is now a protected national historic site with a popular state-of-the-art interpretive visitors.

 Overview:

 Fort York is one of Toronto’s newest residential neighbourhoods.
 However, it is situated in one of Toronto’s most historic areas.
 The actual Fort York military garrison after which this neighbourhood is named, occupies 43 acres of land just to the north of this newly created residential neighbourhood.
-Fort York is now a designated national historic site.
-A new interpretive visitors centre was opened in 2012 as part of Fort York’s Bicentennial celebrations.
+Fort York has a unique setting as it just north of the waterfront and south of the railway corridor.
+The elevated Gardiner Expressway also winds its way through the neighbourhood.
+The Bentway a popular public recreational space situated underneath the Gardiner Expressway serves as a community hub with year round events.

 Lifestyle: